Kotti/kotti_user_manual/docs/example/example.rst

           rights.
 After logging in, you will see a menu bar at the bottom of the site header, with menu choices for Private vs. Public (state), View, Contents, Edit, Share, Actions, Add, Navigate.
-Your username is at the far right (We are logged in as Administrator), where there is a pull-down menu for setting your personal site preferences.
+Your username is at the far right (We are logged in as Admin, which is labeled Administrator), where there is a pull-down menu for setting your personal site preferences.
 Here is the editor bar:

 ..
 Image:: ../images/editor_bar.png